-As you might’ve guessed, one of the key ingredients for this cocktail is amaretto.
-You can’t have a toasted almond drink without almond liquor, right?
+As you might’ve guessed, one of the key ingredients for this cocktail is amaretto liqueur.
+You can’t have a toasted almond drink without almond liqueur, right?

-There’s also a dash on Kahlua, which adds coffee and chocolate notes, but not too much that it overpowers the nutty goodness.
+There’s also a dash of Kahlua, which adds coffee and chocolate notes, but not too much that it overpowers the nutty goodness.

 I know I said that the dark & stormy (ginger beer, lime juice, and dark rum) is one of my favorite cocktails, but I have to admit that I’ll always be a margarita gal.